vampire-studios/VampireLib-Fabric/README.md

 - Custom Villager professions (with custom workstations and trades) and villager biome types
-- A lot of base classes
-  - Some GUI utils classes
 - Registry Helper class to make it easier to register things
 - Wood Registry for registering wood types, with possibility to choose which blocks, or if you want the full wood set.
 Also allows you to add upon already